-Shut-Down Procedures: L-DEO would shut-down the operating airgun(s) if they see a marine mammal within or approaching the exclusion zone for the single airgun.
-They would not resume airgun activity until the marine mammal(s) has cleared the exclusion zone, or until the PSO is confident that the animal has left the vicinity of the vessel.
+Shut-Down Procedures: SIO would shut-down the operating airgun(s) if they see a marine mammal within or approaching the exclusion zone for the single or two airguns.
+SIO would not resume airgun activity until the marine mammal(s) has cleared the exclusion zone, or until the PSO is confident that the animal has left the vicinity of the vessel.

-Ramp-Up Procedures: L-DEO would initiate a ramp-up procedure, beginning with the smallest airgun (i.e., a single airgun, 40 in3) in the array and adding airguns in a sequence such that the source level of the array would increase in steps not exceeding six dB per five minute period over a total duration of approximately 30 to 35 minutes when beginning operations, and after a specified period (approximately 8 minutes) of non-active airgun operations when a shut-down has exceeded that period.
-L-DEO has used similar periods during previous surveys.
+Ramp-Up Procedures: SIO would initiate a ramp-up procedure, beginning with a single airgun in the array and then adding the second airgun after five minutes when beginning operations, and after a specified period (approximately 15 minutes) of non-active airgun operations when a shut-down has exceeded that period.
+SIO, U.S. Geological Survey (USGS), and L-DEO has used similar periods during previous surveys.

-Speed or Course Alteration: If a marine mammal(s) is detected outside the applicable exclusion zone and, based on its position and the direction of travel, is likely to enter the exclusion zone, L-DEO would consider changes of the vessel's speed if this does not compromise operational safety.
+Speed and/or Course Alteration: If a marine mammal is detected outside the applicable exclusion zone and, based on its position and the relative direction of travel, is likely to enter the exclusion zone, SIO would consider changes of the vessel's speed and/or direct course if this does not compromise operational safety.
+This would be done if operationally practicable while minimizing the effect on the planned science objectives.
 For marine seismic surveys using large streamer arrays, course alterations are not typically possible.
 After any such speed and/or course alteration is begun, the marine mammal activities and movements relative to the seismic vessel will be closely monitored to ensure the marine mammal does not approach within the exclusion zone.
-If the marine mammal appears likely to enter the exclusion zone, further mitigation actions would be taken, including a power-down or shut-down of the airgun(s).
+If the marine mammal appears likely to enter the exclusion zone, further mitigation actions would be taken, including further course alterations or shut-down of the airgun(s).

-Visual Monitoring: During seismic operations, L-DEO would place at least five PSOs aboard the Langseth for the duration of the cruise.
-Two PSOs would watch for marine mammals near the vessel during daytime airgun operations (from civil twilight-dawn to civil twilight-dusk) and during any ramp-ups at night.
+Visual Monitoring: During seismic operations, SIO would place at least two PSOs aboard the Revelle for the duration of the cruise.
+One PSOs would watch for marine mammals near the vessel during daytime airgun operations (from civil twilight-dawn to civil twilight-dusk) and during any ramp-ups at night.
 At least one visual PSO will be on watch during meal times and restroom breaks and the PSO shifts would last no longer than four hours at a time.

 PSOs would record data to estimate the numbers of marine mammals exposed to various received sound levels and to document reactions or lack thereof.
 PSOs would also observe during daytime periods when the seismic system is not operating for comparison of sighting rates and behavior with versus without airgun operations.
-They would also provide information needed to order a power-down or shut-down of the seismic source when a marine mammal is within or near the exclusion zone.
-L-DEO would use the data to estimate numbers of animals potentially 'taken' by harassment (as defined in the MMPA).
+They would also provide information needed to order a shut-down of the seismic source when a marine mammal is within or near the exclusion zone.
+SIO would use the data to estimate numbers of animals potentially 'taken' by harassment (as defined in the MMPA).